jah18181/ytvancedx/README.md

 ### Download archived release (RVX)

-**Warning : This is old YouTube Vanced build based on ReVanced Extended patches which is deprecated, aswell my worst because it just is ReVanced Extended build with YouTube Vanced branding logo & name.
+**WARNING : This is old YouTube Vanced build based on ReVanced Extended patches which is deprecated, aswell my worst because it just is ReVanced Extended build with YouTube Vanced branding logo & name.
 DO NOT REPORT ISSUE WHEN USE THIS BUILD!**

 **[YouTube Vanced 18.21.34 (LAST) (RVX) (ARCHIVED)](https://github.com/cuynu/archive/releases/tag/18.21.34)**